Creating a blog structure can be hard, but it needn’t be with this guide.

 You need to think from their perspective.
 You wouldn’t read a lengthy, boring introduction with no mention of what you’re looking for now, would you?
 People like their information fast and accessible.

 Remember, your introduction serves as an insight into what your article is going to be about.
 Clearly state your aims and what your audience will receive.

 Outlines the basis of what you’re writing and why

-Clearly states aims and objectives of the piece
+Clearly states the aims and objectives of the piece

-Conveys a series of solutions which can solve their problems
+Conveys a series of solutions that can solve their problems

 No waffle - get to the meat of your article quickly